Ethos & Values

 Our educational philosophy includes a commitment to personalise learning whenever possible.
 We also work hard to enable students to make informed personal choices, in their learning and in their wider contribution to and participation in school events.
 We offer a very wide choice of extra-curricular activities – many of them initiated and led by students themselves.
 We encourage our students to take the initiative, trust them to enjoy their social time and expect them to exercise their rights and freedoms.
 We put a great deal of emphasis on safety, including e-safety, personal safety and the fact that with liberty comes responsibility to respect others’ rights and liberty.

 The supportive and purposeful culture in our school, often commented upon by visitors, depends on mutual respect.
 We expect the adults and the students to show each other respect.
-The principle of “being the best we can be” can only be fully realised if we all do our best to help others to be the best they can be too.
+This is one of our three core values and is constantly promoted and reinforced within school.

 In this part of North Yorkshire we are very fortunate to live and work in a beautiful area.
-Our school community is largely mono-cultural, though within this we have a significant number of Traveller and Traveller Heritage children, and a small proportion from other faith and cultural groups.
+Our school community is largely mono-cultural, which makes it all the more important to actively promote tolerance as students may not be exposed to difference every day.
 We actively seek to ensure that our curriculum fills the gaps that children in more diverse communities take for granted.
 We consciously seek to develop a culturally rich and diverse curriculum including active study and experience of all major religions.
-Our children are growing up in a complex and ever-changing world: we ensure that we draw upon events on a national and global scale in our PSHE, curriculum subjects and assemblies, creating opportunities for students to discuss their ideas, challenge each other’s views in a safe and supportive environment and grow in confidence in questioning narrow-mindedness and radicalism, in all its forms.
+Our children are growing up in a complex and ever-changing world: we ensure that we draw upon events on a national and global scale in our learning for life curriculum and assemblies, creating opportunities for students to discuss their ideas, challenge each other’s views in a safe and supportive environment and grow in confidence in questioning narrow-mindedness and radicalism, in all its forms.